jpelton-stroud/labor_council_bylaws/bylaws.md

 ## Committees

+### Election Committee

+### Ethical Practices Committee

+### Committee on Political Education

+### Other Committees; President's Ex-Officio Committee Membership

+Such other committees, standing or special, may be established by the Labor Council as it shall from time to time deem necessary to carry on its work.
+Their members shall be appointed by the President unless this rule is suspended by a two-thirds vote before their appointment.
+The President shall be ex officio a member of all committees except disciplinary committees.

 ## Parliamentary Authority

 The rules contained in the current edition of *Robert's Rules of Order Newly Revised* shall govern the Labor Council in all cases to which they are applicable and in which they are not inconsistent with the rules and policies of the AFL-CIO and with these bylaws and any special rules of order the Labor Council may adopt.